-Information about emergency response procedures is provided at the beginning of each semester at student orientation, and it is re-emphasized throughout the year on a campus-wide basis as other relevant advisories are issued.
-Information on how to receive emergency notifications is also located in the campus closure policy, j.
+Information about emergency response procedures are provided at the beginning of each semester at student orientation, and it is re-emphasized throughout the year on a campus-wide basis as other relevant advisories are issued.
+Information on how to receive emergency notifications is available on the UCCS Alerts webpage at https://alerts.uccs.edu/.
+The campus emergency management website provides information and instructions about common hazards that are likely to affect campus.

 Statement Addressing Testing Emergency Response

 The Emergency Notification System alert system is tested a minimum of twice a year; other tests are performed on individual and/or small-group basis.
-These tests will be received by a test group rather than all Emergency Notification System users as text fees may apply.
-This system is also used for weather-related closures or delay, allowing additional use of the system in a non-emergency environment.
+These tests will be received by a test group rather than all Emergency Notification System users.
+The ENS system is frequently used for weather-related closures or delays, allowing additional use of the system throughout the year.

 Fire alarm inspections and building evacuation drills are conducted twice annually by the Environmental Health & Safety unit in conjunction with UCCS Police.
 These drills and evacuations are specifically designed by the UCCS Police Department to assess and evaluate campus emergency plans and capabilities.
 Building emergency Floor Liaisons train annually on evacuation drills along with other initial response scenarios.
-The campus Leadership Team also meets twice annually to perform emergency exercises.
+The campus Leadership Team meets twice annually to perform emergency operations exercises.
 Emergency e-mail messages and our Emergency Notification System mass messaging system are tested several times each year.
 Each test on campus will be documented by UCCS Police, which will include the date, time, and whether the test was announced or unannounced.
 UCCS Police will publicize emergency response and evacuation procedures in conjunction with at least one test per calendar year.

-k.
 Statement Addressing Evacuation Procedures